laravel/vapor-docs/1.0/projects/domains.md

 ## Managing DNS Records

-At some point, you will need to request a certificate for this domain or attaching it with an existing Vapor environment.
-Both of these actions will require the creation of DNS records.
-If you choose to have Vapor manage your DNS records, it will automatically handle them for you.

-When you add a domain to Vapor, it will provide you with the "nameservers".
-You can then update the nameservers at your domain registrar (the external provider where you bought the domain) to the ones given to you by Vapor.
+When you add a domain to Vapor, you will be provided with nameservers that you should provide to your domain registrar's nameserver configuration screen.
 This will designate Vapor as the entity managing the DNS records for the domain.
+This also allows Vapor to automatically add and remove DNS records to the domain as needed.

-**If you prefer to manage your DNS records on your own**, keep in mind that actions such as requesting a certificate or attaching the domain to an environment will require you to **create DNS records manually** through your external provider.
+**If you prefer to manage your DNS records on your own**, requesting a certificate or attaching the domain to an environment will require you to **manually create DNS records** via your domain registrar.

 ### Custom DNS Records

-If you have chosen to use Vapor to handle your DNS records, you can add, update, or remove them as needed.
+If you have chosen to allow Vapor to manage your DNS records, you can add, update, or DNS records at any time as needed.
 Vapor provides two ways for you to manage your DNS records: through the Vapor UI's domain detail screen or via the Vapor CLI.
-To create a DNS record using the Vapor CLI, you can use the record command:
+To create a DNS record using the Vapor CLI, you can use the `record` command:

 ```bash
 vapor record example.com A www 192.168.1.1